Rollins Pass Weather

 WEBCAMS: THE CONTINENTAL DIVIDE | ALPINE VISITOR CENTER, ROCKY MOUNTAIN NATIONAL PARK AT 11,796 FEET IN ELEVATION

-This National Park Service camera is at 11,796 feet; the summit of Rollins Pass is 11,677.
+This National Park Service camera is at 11,796 feet; the summit of Rollins Pass is 11,677 (rounded up; actual value is 11,676.79).
 The elevation is roughly the equivalent of the highest point on the 501.1 Upper Boulder Wagon Road on Rollins Pass, just above the summit.
 The distance from the Alpine Visitor Center to the summit of Rollins Pass is 35.15 miles—weather systems may vary substantially with this distance.
 However, this view is great for showing what the typical snowmelt and snow accumulation conditions look like at essentially the same elevation as the summit of Rollins Pass.
+(Note: This camera includes both a date and time stamp.
+While there may be a slight delay in the timestamp, please make sure you are viewing the most recent image.
 Special note about the camera: during the fall and winter seasons, the webcam is placed inside the Alpine Visitor Center—any temperature reflected on the webcam image indicates the visitor center indoor temperature.
+This camera will also be non-operational during federal government shutdowns.)

 NEED EVEN MORE DETAIL?